agentolek/Register-Simulator/project_docs/README.md

 If "gate" element is not provided, then the flip-flops entry defaults to the previous flip-flop.

 "gate" must contain:
-- "type": "AND"/"OR"/"NOT"/... -> the type of the gate
-The below elements are entries, each gate must contain at least 1:
+- "type": for example "AND"/"OR"/"NOT"/... -> the type of the gate The below elements are entries, each gate must contain at least 1:
 - "flip-flops": [1, 2, 3] -> list of flip-flops which enter the gate
 - "gate": {dict with gate stuff} -> gate entering the gate as input.
-- "gate2", "gate3", etc... -> if more then one gate enters the flip-flop, name them like this in the json file.
+- "gate2", "gate3", etc... -> if more then one gate enters the current gate, name them like this in the json file.
+Maximum of 5 gates can be nested in one gate, so goes up to gate5.

 Requirements:
 - At least one flip-flop must be in the dict.